 Assessment is an integral part of your learning process.
-It is designed to promote initiative and creativity, critical thinking, structure of coherent arguments, evaluation, research and analysis, professional communication skills, effective group work, personal reflection, timemanagement, the ability to meet deadlines, and ability to work under pressure.
+It is designed to promote initiative and creativity, critical thinking, structure of coherent arguments, evaluation, research and analysis, professional communication skills, effective group work, personal reflection, time-management, the ability to meet deadlines, and ability to work under pressure.
 It is not merely about giving and receiving a mark: rather to ensure that your competences and abilities in the field of marketing are enhanced.

-Every module incorporates 'formative assessment' that you are expected to complete as it provides you with useful feedback so you can reflect on your progress and act on the feedback to prepare for the assessments that count.
+Every module incorporates 'formative assessment' that provides you are expected to complete as it provides you with useful feedback so you can reflect on your progress and act on the feedback to prepare for the assessments that count.
 Formative assessments are important to you as they help you to identify ways in which you can improve and areas of strength to be developed further.

 Summative assessment will measure your individual learning and achievement.
-You can expect to be assessed through coursework in the form of essays, reports, presentations, case studies, videos, podcasts, wikis, blogs, posters as well as time-constrained in-class tests and exams.
+You can expect to be assessed on the learning outcomes of your course in core modules through coursework in the form of essays, reports, presentations, case studies, videos, podcasts, posters as well as time-constrained in-class tests and exams.
 Weightings for each assessment element will vary to reflect the nature and level of the module.

-Exams develop your ability to work under pressure and reflect the strategy of the professional bodies so you will be expected to complete them.
+Exams develop your ability to work under pressure and reflect the strategy of the professional bodies so you are expected to complete them.
 This will be an advantage to you in preparing you for attempting the professional body examinations.
 Exams will normally be unseen and involve analysis and not merely repeating factual information.
 Papers may include multiple choice, short answer, essay or data handling sections.
 They may use a seen case study.